King Briefed On Progress In Implementing Public Sector Modernisation

-Amman, Nov.
-28 (Petra) His Majesty King Abdullah on Tuesday was briefed on progress in the implementation of the public sector modernisation roadmap, during a meeting at Al Husseiniya Palace attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday was briefed on progress in the implementation of the public sector modernisation roadmap, during a meeting at Al Husseiniya Palace attended by HRH Crown Prince Hussein.

-King Abdullah called for continuing to raise public awareness of the modernisation roadmap and its importance in enhancing public sector services.
+King Abdullah called for continuing to raise public awareness of the modernisation roadmap and its importance in enhancing public sector services, according to a Royal Court statement.

 His Majesty urged the government to finalise the plan for restructuring the investment ministry due to its important role in implementing economic and administrative modernisation.